 Kunsthal Rotterdam, Painting now!

-Back to figuration
+Back to figuration, Rotterdam

 Kunsthalle Bern, Critical Mass – Kritische Masse.

-20 Jahre Stiftung Kunsthalle Bern
+20 Jahre Stiftung Kunsthalle Bern, Berne

 Albertina, Art after 1970.
 Aus der Albertina,